MinchinWeb/blog.minchin.ca/content/20070802-civil-engineering-is-stuff-that-isnt-supposed-to-move.md

 problem, I trust they'll fix it.
 I'll see you on the other side of that bridge!

-<small>Picture is public domain, and copied from Wikipedia.</small>
+*picture via Wikipedia, and is public domain.*